Citrinate/BoosterManager/README.md

 # Booster Manager Plugin for ArchiSteamFarm

 ## Introduction
-This plugin is based off of the [Booster Creator Plugin](https://github.com/Ryzhehvost/BoosterCreator) by [Outzzz](https://github.com/Outzzz) and [Ryzhehvost](https://github.com/Ryzhehvost).
-At its core it serves the same purpose: to provide an easy-to-use interface for turning gems into booster packs.
-The major difference being: this plugin is more tailored for users wanting to craft **a lot** of booster packs.
-To that end, the scope of this project is a bit wider, intending to encompass all manner of features that could, even indirectly, facilitate crafting boosters.
-Although this plugin is designed for power users, casual booster crafters should find it just as useful.
+This plugin provides an easy-to-use interface for turning gems into booster packs as well as various features for managing inventories and market listings.

+This project is based off of the [Booster Creator Plugin](https://github.com/Ryzhehvost/BoosterCreator) by [Outzzz](https://github.com/Outzzz) and [Ryzhehvost](https://github.com/Ryzhehvost)

 ## Installation

 - Download the .zip file from the [latest release](https://github.com/Citrinate/BoosterManager/releases/latest)
 - Unpack the downloaded .zip file to the `plugins` folder inside your ASF folder.
 - (Re)start ASF, you should get a message indicating that the plugin loaded successfully.

 > Please note, this plugin is only tested to work with ASF-generic.
 It may or may not work with other ASF variants.